 Ohsweken, ON N0A 1M0

-There will be three fully qualified teacher/tutors available every evening for assistance.
-The computer lab is available on certain nights for students to print their assignments.
+There will be three fully qualified teachers/tutors available every evening for assistance.
 One tutor will be designated and trained in:

 - Secondary Math and Science curriculum expectations.